techrail/quartz/README.md

 4. The output will be generated in the `/destination/html` directory.
 5. The `uid` and `gid` to which the resulting files should belong must also have been sent to the script.
 Once the generation of the files is done, the file ownership is changed using the `chown` command with the given `uid` and `gid`.

-One of he ways to run the resulting script would be something like this:
+To run the resulting container to generate a site locally would be like this:

 ```
 CURR_UID=$(id -u)